Concrete’s path to net-zero emissions in focus

 ‘Through Concrete Action for Climate, we intend to build on the commitments of our industry and create lasting change – reducing the climate impacts of concrete whilst ensuring its incredible performance benefits can help build the sustainable world of tomorrow.’

-Anthony Hobley, co-executive director of the Mission Possible Platform and executive fellow of the World Economic Forum, said: ‘By partnering with the cement and concrete industry to reduce its carbon footprint, we are taking another crucial step towards achieving a net-zero word by 2050.
+Anthony Hobley, co-executive director of the Mission Possible Platform and executive fellow of the World Economic Forum, said: ‘By partnering with the cement and concrete industry to reduce its carbon footprint, we are taking another crucial step towards achieving a net-zero world by 2050.

 ‘CAC will work across the built environment value chain to create demand for green and low-carbon cement and concrete, while also ensuring that the finance and policy is in place to drive innovation and a lasting change to how the industry operates.’